Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 The ground of Santo Antao is so fertile that it’s also known as the “garden of Cape Verde“ as it’s exporting mangos, potatoes, bananas, papayas and much more to all the other Capeverdean islands.

-Santo Antao doesn’t have an airport, you can only reach the second-largest island by ferry from Mindelo, Sao Vicente.
+Santo Antao doesn’t have an airport.
+You can only reach the second-largest island by ferry from Mindelo, Sao Vicente.

-The island itself is very diverse, with a very rough, mountainous landscape in the East and beaches in the Western part.
-However be careful not to swim in the Eastern part, as the tides can be extremely dangerous!
+The island is diverse, with a rough, mountainous landscape in the East and beaches in the West.

 Best Places To Stay in Santo Antão